-File by the Registrant $\ oxdot$ Filed by a Party other than the Registrant $\ \Box$ Che ek the appropriate box: \boxtimes Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Rule 14a-12 ACHIEVE LIFE SCIENCES, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payı Payment of Filing Fee (Check all boxes that apply): \boxtimes No fee required Fee paid previously with preliminary materials П Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+File d by the Registrant $\ oxedown$ Filed by a Party other than the Registrant $\ \Box$ Che Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Rule 14a-12 ш Soliciting Iviaterial Fulsualit to Kule 14a-12 ACHIEVE LIFE SCIENCES, INC. (Name of Registrant as Specified in its Charter) ACHIEVE LIFE SCIENCES, INC. ACHIEVE LIFE SCIENCES, INC. (Name of Registrant as Specified in its Charter) ACHIEVE LIFE SCIENCES, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payı ACHIEVE LIFE SCIENCES, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check all boxes that apply):